A Few Spaces Remaining!

 One day a week, every participant joins the “homebase crew” with a few other other teens and a leader.
 The crew wakes up early to cook breakfast for everyone, cleans our homebase, does errands and shops at local markets for the rest of the day’s meals.

 No matter which program you choose, weekends are for traveling to the best sites and attractions.
-We go to Machu Picchu in Peru, explore the Galapagos in Ecuador, and backpack through Glacier National Park in Montana.
-Our adventures take us through sprawling markets, off the beaten path with friends from the host community and, in Alaska, up the side of a glacier.
+Our adventures take us through sprawling markets, to World Heritage Sites, and off the beaten path with friends from the host community.
 Some programs also include day stays with local families.

 Three to four nights a week, participants and leaders have group meetings that last about an hour.
 This deliberate slow-down time allows everyone to get to know each other while reflecting together on our volunteer and cultural experience.
 Issues that arise naturally in a group of people who live and work closely together are acknowledged and addressed.
 Group meetings help bind everyone together as we work toward a common goal.